Ian Clark (speedway rider): Career

 Born in Sandon, Essex, Clark's early experience came in grasstrack, in which he was the British Schoolboy Champion in both 1973 and 1974.
 He took up speedway in 1973 at the training school at Hackney Wick, and made his competitive debut in 1975 for the Peterborough Panthers.
-During his five seasons with the Panthers he was capped in the National League England team, and made several guest appearances in the British League.
+During his five seasons with the Panthers, he was capped in the National League England team, and made several guest appearances in the British League.

-In 1977, he helped the Peterborough Panthers win the Fours Championship during the 1977 National League season.
+In 1977, Clark helped the Peterborough Panthers win the Fours Championship during the 1977 National League season.

-In 1980, he signed for British League Leicester Lions in a £2,750 transfer, reaching the semi-final of the World Championship the same year.
-In 1981 his performances were down on the previous year and he was sold to Hackney Hawks.
+In 1980, Clark signed for British League Leicester Lions in a £2,750 transfer, reaching the semi-final of the World Championship the same year.
+In 1981, his performances were down on the previous year and he was sold to Hackney Hawks.
 In 1982, he primarily rode for Canterbury Crusaders, before spending two seasons with Oxford Cheetahs.
 He returned to Peterborough in 1985 before spending his final three seasons with Milton Keynes Knights.
-Ian still competes today in Grasstrack racing.
+Clark still competes today in Grasstrack racing.
 He races in the GT140 class and in 2023, won the British GT140 Grasstrack Championship.